MarkMichon1/BitGlitter-Python/README.md

 ## read(), converting streams back into data

 `read()` is what you use to input BitGlitter streams (whether images or video), and will output the files.
 While this is the basic function to decode streams, there are several other functions included to interact with these streams (inputting the password, removing one or all streams, changing its save path, etc).
 Please check **Read Functions** below.

-Like with `write()`, the only argument required is the input path (`input_path`), whether it is a file or a directory.
+Like with `write()`, the only argument required is the input path (`file_path`), except in this case it accepts files only, not directories.
+Files can either be a supported video format (.avi, .flv, .mov, .mp4, .wmv) or a support image format (.bmp, .jpg, .png).

 `output_path=False` Is where you can set where files will be written as they become available through decoding.
   It's 'set and forget', so if you are loading images this argument only has to be used once, and the folder path will stick with that stream.
 This argument requires a string of a folder path that already exists.

 `bad_frame_strikes=25` This sets how many corrupted frames the reader is to detect before it aborts out of a video.
 This allows you to break out of a stream relatively quickly if the video is substantially corrupted, without needing to iterate over each frame.
 If this is set to 0, it will disable strikes altogether, and attempt to read each frame regardless of the level of corruption.